jkkummerfeld/slate/README.md

 }
 ```

-While presenting this work at ACL I was tol about another annotation tool called SLATE.
+While presenting this work at ACL I learned of another annotation tool called SLATE.
 That tool was first described in "Annotation Process Management Revisited", [Kaplan et al. (LREC 2010)](http://www.lrec-conf.org/proceedings/lrec2010/pdf/129_Paper.pdf) and then in "Slate - A Tool for Creating and Maintaining Annotated Corpora", [Kaplan et al. (JLCL 2011)](https://jlcl.org/content/2-allissues/12-Heft2-2011/11.pdf).
 It takes a very different approach, using a web based interface that includes a suite of project management tools as well as annotation.
 The code it available at [https://bitbucket.org/dainkaplan/slate/wiki/Home](https://bitbucket.org/dainkaplan/slate/wiki/Home).